-Scoring your sourdough bread with a bread lame can be a work of art, but it's also essential to the baking process!
-Slashing the dough with a sharp razor after the final proof allows the dough to expand in the oven, and let the gasses release.
-This post shares my top 7 tips for scoring bread with ease, so that the cuts are smooth rather than ragged, and you can create the beautiful loaf of sourdough that you were hoping for.
+Learn how to score sourdough bread before baking with these 7 tips!
+Scoring your sourdough bread with a bread lame is essential to the baking process.
+Slashing the dough with a sharp razor after the final proof and before baking allows the dough to expand in the oven and let the gasses release.
+This post helpful guidance for scoring bread with ease so that the cuts are smooth rather than ragged, and you can create the beautiful loaf of sourdough that you were hoping for.

 You’ve made it through both the bulk fermentation and the final rise of your sourdough bread recipe.
 Now it’s time to score it, slashing the dough with a bread lame to allow it to expand while baking!